AsmaChb/World-happiness-report/README.md

 -dystopia (benchmark country corresponding to the lowest possible values in each of the criteria)

-### In this project we aim to analyze the relationships between the different variables, discover underlying connections through efficient visualizations.
+#### In this project we aim to analyze the relationships between the different variables and discover underlying connections through efficient visualizations.